North Dakota Office of the Attorney General Consumer Resources: https://attorneygeneral.nd.gov/consumer-resources

 • The Attorney General's Consumer Protection division enforces the state's consumer fraud and Do Not Call laws, investigates and prosecutes consumer fraud cases, and enforces the state's anti-trust statutes.

-North Dakota Securities Department: http://www.nd.gov/securities/
+North Dakota Insurance and Securities Department: https://www.insurance.nd.gov/securities

 Better Business Bureau (BBB): https://www.bbb.org/council/consumer-education/